CSC392-CSC492-Building-AI-ML-systems/ai-identities/response_classifier/README.md

 # LLM Response Classifier

 This repository contains code for building and evaluating a classifier that identifies unknown Large Language Models (LLMs) based on their responses to specific user prompts.
 The classifier compares responses from an unknown LLM against a library of known LLMs using techniques like word frequency vectors (e.g., TF-IDF) or embedding vectors.
-It supports abstention (predicting "unknown") via confidence thresholding for out-of-distribution detection.
+It supports abstention (predicting "unknown") via thresholding (on the cosine similarity value) for out-of-distribution detection.

 The project progresses through phases:
 1. **Base Dataset Collection and Model Selection**: Collect responses for user prompts at varying temperatures and select the best classifier method via cross-validation.